anplace/BookMeLocal/README.md

     - A text box that allows you to add notes to your booking
 - When the booking is completed then it is added to the companies main calendar
 ### The above information in the To Do List is the minimum to turn in for Project 2

+# Roles

+## Luis
+- Bulk of the Java Script
+- Central contact for all code

+## Edgar
+- Visuals
+- Butl of the HTML and CSS

+## Alex
+- Project manager
+- Presentation
+- Elevator Pitch
+- Spot coding

+## Caleb
+-